microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/site-unfollow.md

 author: learafa
 ms.author: learafa
 ms.date: 01/14/2019
-title: UnFollow Site
+title: Unfollow Site
 localization_priority: Normal
 ms.prod: "sharepoint"
 ---
-# UnFollow site
+# Unfollow site

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-UnFollow a user's [site][] or multiple sites in one request.
+Unfollow a user's [site][] or multiple sites in one request.

 ## Permissions